AlexNikDude/MemMoney/README.md

-# Telegram Spending Tracker Bot
+# MemMoney Bot

 ## 🏗️ Project Structure

-A clean, maintainable Telegram bot for tracking personal spending with beautiful charts and easy-to-use interface:
+A clean, maintainable MemMoney bot for tracking personal spending with beautiful charts and easy-to-use interface:

 ```
 TelegramBot/